Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Experiments

 \subsection{Implementation Details}

-We implement the majority of our \network{} framework in Python using PyTorch \cite{Paszke_2019_PyTorch}.
+We implement the majority of our \network{} framework in Python using PyTorch \citep{paszke_2019_pytorch}.
 For rasterization, we develop custom CUDA kernels for both the forward and backward pass.
 We run all our experiments on a single NVIDIA RTX A6000.
-In all of our experiments, we choose $\tau=0.0$ and $\rho=0.0$ for the threshold values on the connectivity constraints.
 For our loss weights, we choose $\omega = $ empirically.

-Following state-of-the-art Multi-View Stereo methods \cite{Yao_2018_MVSNet, Yang_2020_Cost, Cheng_2020_Deep, Gu_2020_Cascade, Yang_2022_Non, Mi_2022_Generalized}, we directly generate a final 3D point cloud from the rendered depth maps.
-To generate our final point cloud, we use heuristic filtering, similar to the post-processing presented in GBiNet \cite{Mi_2022_Generalized}.
-For each rendered depth map, we project each depth estimate into neighboring views, using the depth estimates in each view at the projected pixel location to reproject back to the reference view, measuring the pixel reprojection error and filtering out estimates whose error is above a threshold.
+Following state-of-the-art Multi-View Stereo methods \citep{yao_2018_mvsnet, yang_2022_non, mi_2022_generalized}, we directly generate a 3D point cloud for geometric evaluation from the rendered depth maps \textit{without performing any TSDF fusion}.
+To generate each point cloud, we use simple heuristic filtering on each depth map, similar to the post-processing presented in GBiNet \citep{mi_2022_generalized}.
+For each depth map, we measure the reprojection error of the depth values at every pixel using neighboring views and filter pixels based on this error.
+All depth estimates with a low reprojection error are back-projected to 3D points, forming the combined point cloud.